 #13 Application to everything

-Final point here.
-Pretty much everything I’ve said thus far can be applied as a road map to success in just about any industry.
-So if you’ve found yourself getting into your career in VIP Protection and realize it’s not for you or your not working out, simply pivot.
-If you’ve read this really long articel this far then you must have some level of commitment and achievement.
+The final point here.
+Pretty much everything I’ve said here can be applied as a road map to success in just about any industry.
+So if you’ve found yourself getting into your career in VIP Protection and realize it’s not for you or you’re not working out, simply pivot.
+If you’ve read this really long article to this point then you must have some level of commitment and achievement.
 Not everyone is cut out for this line of work so use the underlying principles behind what I’ve written and go on to be successful in something else.

-If you’re interested in getting a career in the field of VIP Close Protection, it may seem like a daunting task.
-In fact it may seem even more unattainable after reading what I have outlined here.
-But the fact is, that people enter this industry everyday from a variety of different backgrounds.
-Most of them however, did no get immediately into the high levels or this unique sub-field of protection right out of high school or college (or immediately after leaving the army or retiring from Policing).
-It is however, more easily attainable if you move forward with a specific goal in mind and take small, focused steps everyday towards achieving it (like the ones I’ve mentioned here).
+If you’re interested in getting a career in the field of Close Protection, it may seem like a daunting task.
+It may seem even more unattainable after reading what I have outlined here.
+But the fact is, that people enter this industry every day from a variety of different backgrounds.
+Most of them, however, did not get immediately into the high levels or this unique sub-field of protection right out of high school or college (or immediately after leaving the Military or retiring from Policing).
+It is, however, more easily attainable if you move forward with a specific goal in mind and take small, focused steps every day towards achieving it (like the ones I’ve mentioned here).

-I hope that helps, please reach out to me if you have a question or if I can be of assistance in anyway.
+I hope that helps, please reach out to me if you have a question or if I can be of assistance in any way.
 Also, if I missed something in this article then please go all over the internet and tell people I have no idea what I’m talking about.
-Just kidding, but please feel free to add to the article through the comments section of this post or via your favorite social media platform.
-Stay safe out there and keep moving the yardsticks of your development.
+Just kidding, but please feel free to add to the article through the comments section of this post or via your favourite social media platform.
+Stay safe out there and keep developing.

 Feature Image Credits: The public celebration of Queen Magrethe 2nd of Denmark – 40 years on the throne https://www.flickr.com/photos/56380734@N05/